 Trekking (up to 3,000 metres) Travel Insurance

+If you are planning a trip and you will be Trekking to 3,000 metres altitude, you will need a Travel Insurance policy in place before you leave your home.
 Trekking is common in areas with rough terrain, such as mountains, cliffs, deserts and forests.
-Allowing trekkers to experience nature and immerse themselves into the wilderness is a core reason why the activity is incredibly popular across the world.
-To get a quote by telephone or email, contact us on 0800 047 5065 (FREEPHONE) or 01273 773 017
+Allowing trekkers to experience nature and immerse themselves into the wilderness is a core reason why the activity is…

 Trekking is common in areas with rough terrain, such as mountains, cliffs, deserts and forests.
 Allowing trekkers to experience nature and immerse themselves into the wilderness is a core reason why the activity is incredibly popular across the world.